kotanrn/COVID-County/README.md

-Soon, it will use matplotlib to display those trends.
+It now uses matplotlib to display active infections over time

-Later, it will calculate Rt values to predict if that selected county is "winning the fight" against COVID-19 (SAR-CoV-2).
+Later, it will (hopefully) calculate Rt values to predict if that selected county is "winning the fight" against COVID-19 (SAR-CoV-2).